-Unknown Arts by William Walsh
+Unknown Arts, by William Walsh

-Unknown Arts is a collection of texts and poems derived from the works of James Joyce.
+A collection of texts and poems derived from the works of James Joyce.

 Unknown Arts, to use a Joycean coinage, is a thinkling.
 Walsh offers a series of critical appropriations—poems, stories, and a silent play—drawn from Ulysses, Finnegans Wake, A Portrait of the Artist as a Young Man, Dubliners, and more.
 “Enjombyourselves thurily!”